TakWolf-Deprecated/tge/README.md

 Execute `cargo run --example hello_world` to run this example.
 You can also browse the [`examples/`](examples/) directory to learn more.

+More complete demos can be found in [tge-demos](https://github.com/TakWolf/tge-demos).

 ## Performance

 Cargo builds projects in debug mode by default.